 3.1.4 Biochemical parameters

 Proline levels are a key factor in enhancing water stress tolerance in plants.
-An increase in proline content was observed in majority of the genotypes compared to the control condition.
-This was in agreement with the findings of Naidu et al. [22] Bangar et al. [23] in green gram.
-The increase in levels of proline content can be used by plants to combat moisture stress condition by maintaining cell turgor and preventing electrolyte leakage thus keeping reactive oxygen species (ROS) levels normal.
-In the present study, IC 395518, ML 1415, IC 148530 and C5 SML 668 recorded higher proline content under stress condition.
-This suggests their ability to tolerate moisture stress indicating that varieties with elevated proline levels are more capable of withstanding the negative impacts of moisture stress and can achieve higher yields.
+An increase in proline content was observed in the majority of genotypes compared to the control condition.
+This agreement was with the findings of Naidu et al. [22] and Bangar et al. [23] in green gram.
+The increase in levels of proline content can be used by plants to combat moisture stress conditions by maintaining cell turgor and preventing electrolyte leakage thus keeping reactive oxygen species (ROS) levels stable.
+In the present study, IC 395518, ML 1415, IC 148530 and C5 SML 668 recorded higher proline content under stress conditions.
+This suggests their ability to tolerate moisture stress, indicating that varieties with elevated proline levels are more capable of withstanding its negative impacts and achieve higher yields.

-A reduction in chlorophyll content was observed in majority of the genotypes under moisture stress condition than control.
+A reduction in chlorophyll content was observed in the majority of genotypes under moisture stress condition than control.
 Similar results were reported by Pandiyan et al. [16] in green gram and black gram and Jincy et al. [24] in green gram.
 The decrease in chlorophyll content during moisture stress might be caused by photo-oxidation and degradation of chlorophyll.
 The genotypes IC 148516, C2 IPM2 14-1, IC 148530, PLM 794, Kozhikode local, VBN 4, and Co GG 912 recorded higher chlorophyll content indicating their level of tolerance to drought.

-Green gram is rich source of polyphenolics, the major phenolic constituent in green gram are phenolic acids.
+Green gram is rich source of polyphenolics, with phenolic acids being the major phenolic constituents..
 Under moisture stress conditions, an increase in phenol content was observed in some of the genotypes.
 This was in accordance with reports of Varela et al. [25].
-In the current study, the genotype IC 607183 recorded higher total phenol content reflecting their ability for drought tolerance.
+In the current study, the genotype IC 607183 recorded higher total phenol content, reflecting their ability for drought tolerance.

 3.2 Correlation Studies

-Correlation coefficient measures the extent and direction of association between characters and thus helps in effective selection.
+The correlation coefficient measures the extent and direction of association between characters, aiding ineffective selection.
 The genotypic correlation matrix with respect to the various characters has been estimated and is presented in Table 2 and Fig. 2.
-The character root length had maximum positive correlation with root diameter (0.949) followed by proline content (0.700) and root dry weight (0.636) while a significant negative correlation was observed with shoot length (-0.331).
+Root length exhibited the highest positive correlation with root diameter (0.949), followed by proline content (0.700) and root dry weight (0.636), while a significant negative correlation was observed with shoot length (-0.331)..
 Root diameter expressed a significant positive correlation with all the characters considered except for shoot length which had a nonsignificant correlation.
 The proline content of the drought affected seedlings were positively correlated with root diameter (0.747), root length (0.700), total plant dry weight (0.424), phenol content (0.356), root dry weight (0.325) and total chlorophyll (0.155) while a significant negative correlation was recorded for shoot length (-0.465).
 The root diameter (0.509) of the affected plants alone exhibited a significant positive correlation with the biochemical parameter, total chlorophyll content.
 The phenol content of the affected plants also did not show a very high correlation with any of the biometric parameters.
 Proline content of the drought affected plants can be considered as a reliable indicator of drought tolerance.
 Proline accumulation in stressed plants was earlier reported by Anaytullah et al. [26] and Baroowa and Gogoi [6].
 Fahramand et al. [27] observed the increased proline accumulation in tolerant genotypes than that of other amino acids; therefore, proline can be used as a criterion for screening drought tolerant varieties.